tock/tock/doc/reference/trd-appid.md

 while Tock systems using a different policy that accepts key B may use B as the Global Application Identifier.

 4 Process Loading
 ===============================

 Tock defines its process loading algorithm in order to provide deterministic behavior in the presence of colliding Application Identifiers.
 This algorithm is designed to protect against downgrade attacks and misconfiguration.
-Processes have five possible states in the loading stage: Unloaded, Unchecked, Failed, Unstarted and Running.
+Processes have five possible states in the loading stage: Unloaded, CredentialsUnchecked, CredentialsFailed, CredentialsPassed and Running.
 Processes start in the Unloaded state.

 First, when it boots, the Tock kernel scans the TBF Objects stored in its application flash region.
 It checks that they are valid and can run on the system.
 It loads them in order from lowest to highest address.
-Each successfully loaded TBF Object is loaded into one of the process slots, that process is moved into the Unchecked state.
+Each successfully loaded TBF Object is loaded into one of the process slots, that process is moved into the `CredentialsUnchecked` state.

 Once the application flash has been scanned or the last process slot has been filled, the kernel checks the credentials of the processes.
 Using the provided Credentials Checking Policy, it decides whether each process can be run.
-Processes whose TBF Objects are allowed to run are moved into the Unstarted state.
-Processes whose TBF Objects are not allowed to run are moved into the Failed state.
+Processes whose TBF Objects are allowed to run are moved into the `CredentialsPassed` state.
+Processes whose TBF Objects are not allowed to run are moved into the `CredentialsFailed` state.

 The kernel traverses the process one final time, checking whether the Application Identifier assigned to a process collides with a running process.
-If the Application Identifier collides, the kernel places the process into the Unstarted state.
-If the Application Identifier does not collide, the kernel places the process into the Running state, at which point that Application Identifier is in use by a Running process.
+If the Application Identifier collides, the kernel keeps the process into the `CredentialsPassed` state.
+If the Application Identifier does not collide, the kernel places the process into the `Running` state, at which point that Application Identifier is in use by a Running process.

 This final traversal occurs in a specific order.
 The kernel MUST check processes in order of decreasing version numbers (the highest version